arpitbbhayani/articles/blogs/function-overloading.md

 }
 ```

-In above example (written in C++), the function `area` is overloaded with two implementations; one accepts two arguments (both integers) representing the length and the breadth of a rectangle and returns the area; while the other function accepts an integer radius of a circle.
+In the above example (written in C++), the function `area` is overloaded with two implementations; one accepts two arguments (both integers) representing the length and the breadth of a rectangle and returns the area; while the other function accepts an integer radius of a circle.
 When we call the function `area` like `area(7)` it invokes the second function while `area(3, 4)` invokes the first.

 ### Why no Function Overloading in Python?
 Python does not support function overloading.
-When we define multiple functions with same name, the later one always overrides the prior and thus, in the namespace, there will always be a single entry against each function name.
+When we define multiple functions with the same name, the later one always overrides the prior and thus, in the namespace, there will always be a single entry against each function name.
 We see what exists in Python namespaces by invoking functions `locals()` and `globals()`, which returns local and global namespace respectively.

 ```py
 def area(radius):